Sud0nim/Acronim/README.md

     let sentence = "Sphinx of black quartz, judge my vow" if sentence.isPangram:
-      echo "This one has everything from A to Z"
+      echo "This one has everything from A to Z."

     Output:

-    This one has everything from A to Z
+    This one has everything from A to Z.

+Turn a sentence in to an acronym:

+    let sentence = "Sphinx of black quartz, judge my vow" echo makeAcronym(sentence)

+    Output:

+    Sobqjmv